2006 Lexus GS300 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Lexus GS300
+A guide to repairs, service, and maintenance costs for your 2006 Lexus GS300

 The Check Engine Light may illuminate due to an O2 sensor heater fault.
-Most commonly the affected O2 sensor will need to be replaced to correct this concern.front shock mount, which has been redesigned.
+Most commonly the affected O2 sensor will need to be replaced to correct this concern.

 The plastic pad embedded in the floor carpet may interfere with the operation of the accelerator pedal.
 As a result, it may become stuck in a partially open position.
 A stuck accelerator can result in unintended vehicle speed, increasing the risk of a crash.
 Dealers will modify the plastic pad in the floor carpet.
 No owner notification schedule has be set at this time.

 The fuel pressure sensor monitors fuel pressure for optimum engine performance and emission controls.
 Lexus has found that some of these sensors can loosen from the fuel line, which may cause the sealing gasket to leak fuel.
 To prevent this from occurring in the future, your Lexus dealer will ensure that these sensors are properly fastened.
 No schedule of owner notification is available at this time.